mpub/mp_lightroom/README.md

 - Extract the downloaded zip file.
 - Launch Adobe Lightroom.
 - In Lightroom go to File -> Plug-in Manager.
+- The Plug-in Manager window will pop up.
-- On the left side click the Add Button this will reveal your hard drive.
+- On the bottom left side click the Add Button this will reveal your hard drive.
 Find the folder you extracted the zipfile to.
 - Select the file "mp.lrplugin" and the plugin is installed.